 Johnson & Johnson is currently facing more than 1,200 lawsuits alleging its products have led to ovarian cancer.
 There is no warning on Johnson’s Baby Powder or Shower to Shower Powder that there is an increased risk of ovarian cancer.

-Find out whether you have a case by speaking to one of our experienced talcum powder lawyers via phone at 1.800.988.8005 or by submitting an email inquiry (see form to the right).
+Find out whether you have a case by speaking to one of our experienced talcum powder lawyers via phone at (800) 315-3806or by submitting an email inquiry.
 Our attorneys will be quick to respond to you and happy to answer all of your questions.